“We’ll figure it out.”

 (Photo credit: Matt Ternus/ Empire Theatre Company, 2023)

 For me, that’s a big part of the pleasure of directing.
-Sure, you could watch a YouTube video of what other theatre companies did, but what’s the fun of that?
+Sure, you could watch a YouTube video of what other theatre companies have done, and many directors do, but what’s the fun of that?
 When we produced The SpongeBob Musical, there was so much joy in the process of figuring out how to make the “volcano” explode and how we might flatten the grumpy old man.
 How did we do it?
 Trial and error, my friends, lots of trial and error.
+And laughter.
 If there’s a theatre mantra, “We’ll figure it out” is in the front running.
 It’s the offspring of “The show must go on!”

 Ah, but that last one?
 That last one is no longer in the lead as far as mantras go, not since Covid.
 Covid changed the rules.
 Covid has brought the curtain down a few times in the last four years.
-Theatre makers have gotten used to “Cancelled” when only blizzards could call up that word in the past (or Class B Basketball finals if you’re in Hatton, ND).
-I asked some theatre makers in other towns what they do when Covid rears its ugly head among the cast.
+Theatre makers have gotten used to “Cancelled” when only blizzards could call up that word in the past (or Class B Basketball finals in Minot, ND).
+I asked some theatre makers in other cities what they do when Covid rears its ugly head in the cast.
 Someone responded, “What did you do in the past when someone got the flu?”
 He was being snarky.
 Snark, aside, his comment did give me pause.
-The show went on.
+Sure, the show went on.
 People took the stage with fevers and raspy throats bathed in Throat Coat and poured themselves into their bed after.
 However, . . . .

 • Our planet which suffers from increased forest fires (1); more powerful and, thus, costly hurricanes/tropical storms (2), accelerated melt of glaciers (3), plastic pollution in our oceans (4), rapid decline of species (5), . . .